HiveTrust · A2A Settlement Architecture

 Skyfire

-Agent-to-agent payment network with built-in identity and capability negotiation.
-Skyfire agents carry spending credentials — no wallet UI, no approval flow.
+This is an agent-to-agent payment network with identity and capability checks built in.
+Skyfire agents carry their own spending credentials, so there is no wallet screen and no approval flow.

 Protocol: Skyfire Agent Pay